tesseract-ocr/tessdoc/tess3/ControlParams.md

-# A list of useful control parameters and config files.
+# A list of useful control parameters and config files

 # Introduction